Address: Mercedesstraße 87, Stuttgart

 Extra stadium info – Mercedes-Benz Arena

 The venue, which has been known as the Mercedes-Benz Arena since 2008, opened in 1933 as the Adolf-Hitler-Kampfbahn.
 The stadium’s record attendance was set in 1950, when 97,000 people showed up for a football match.
 The venue hosted its first final of the European championship for football clubs in 1959.
 The Spanish side Real Madrid won the game against Stade de Reims from the French Republic.
 Real Madrid won the world championship for football clubs several times.
-They are among the major sports clubs in the world.
+The club is among the major sports clubs in the world.
 The stadium’s second final of the European championship for football clubs was won by the Dutch side PSV from Eindhoven after defeating Benfica from the Portuguese Republic in 1988.

 The stadium hosted FIFA World Cup matches in 1974 and in 2006.
 The first FIFA World Cup match at the venue was won by the national football team of Poland after beating the Argentine Republic 3-2.
 32,000 people attended the game.
 The national football teams of Australia, Croatia, Ecuador, England, the French Republic, the Italian Republic, the Portuguese Republic, Spain, Sweden, the Swiss Confederation and Tunisia also played FIFA World Cup matches at the stadium.
 VfB Stuttgart have been tenants of the Mercedes-Benz Arena since 1933.
-They were founded in 1893 under a different name.
+The football club was founded in 1893 under a different name.
 VfB Stuttgart won the Bundesliga, the top-flight football league of Germany, several times.
-They became one of the first German sports clubs with 100,000 followers on their main social media page.
+It became one of the first German sports clubs with 100,000 followers on its main social media page.